So you’re ready to build a mobile app for your SaaS company?

-1. What Are Web, Hybrid & Native Apps?
+1. What Are Web Apps, Hybrid Apps & Native Apps?

 Before you can decide which kind of app is right for you and your SaaS product, you need to have a solid understanding of each type.
 You don’t need to be an expert on apps, but knowing the differences between the three kinds is key to choosing the best option for your business.